juanmir227/zero2dapp/REMIX.md

    - Balance (should be 0)

 ### Step 10: Save Contract Address
+1. Pin your contract's address and copy the address as well.

 **Important:** Save your contract address!
 You'll need it for: